Index Name - An index name can be composed of letters, digits, ., /, -, and _. The name must be unique in the scope of the database.

-Options avaliable for an already saved index: Copy C# - Click to view and copy the C# class that defines the index as set in the Studio.
-Query - Click to go the the Query View and query this index.
+Options available for an already saved index: Copy C# - Click to view and copy the C# class that defines the index as set in the Studio.
+Query - Click to go to the Query View and query this index.
 Terms - Click to see the index terms, see below.

 The Map Function of the index.